simphotonics/lazy_memo/README.md

 Note: An update of a lazy variable can also be requested by calling the
 method: `updateCache()`.

-### Memoized - Lazy Functions
+### Memoized Functions

 Memoized functions maintain a lookup table of previously calculated results.
-When called, the function checks if it was called previously with the same set of arguments.
+When called, a memoized function checks if it was called previously with the same set of arguments.
 If that is the case it will return a cached result.

 Memoizing a function comes at the cost of additional indirections,